edHelper.com

 By Phyllis Naegeli

 2 The royal family was the highest level of ancient Egyptian society.
-The pharaoh, his wives, and children comprised the royalty of society.
-They lived among many palaces and enjoyed the finest of foods and clothing.
-Even within the royal family there were levels of status.
+The pharaoh and his wives and children comprised the royalty of society.
+They lived in many palaces and enjoyed the finest of foods and clothing.
+Even within the royal family, there were levels of status.
 The ancient Egyptians believed their pharaoh was the incarnation of the god, Horus.
 This gave the pharaoh the highest status in society.
 One of his wives was favored, and she was often referred to as the "Great Royal Wife."
-Her children were the elite of the royal family and her eldest son was successor to the position of pharaoh.
+Her children were the elite of the royal family, and her eldest son was successor to the position of pharaoh.
 Other male members of the royal family were given high-level positions in the government to help them retain their status in society.

 For the complete story with questions: click here for printable